Doug Wright: 1995–2003: Quills and I Am My Own Wife

+2006–2017: Focus in musical theatre

-In 2006, Wright wrote the book for Grey Gardens, starring Christine Ebersole and Mary Louise Wilson.
+Wright returned to Broadway in 2006, writing the book for Grey Gardens, starring Christine Ebersole and Mary Louise Wilson.
 The musical is based on the Maysles brothers' 1975 film documentary of the same title about Edith Ewing Bouvier Beale ("Big Edie") and her daughter Edith Bouvier Beale ("Little Edie"), Jacqueline Kennedy Onassis's aunt and cousin.
-He adapted the Disney film The Little Mermaid for the Broadway musical, which opened in 2007.
+For his work he received a Tony Award for Best Book of a Musical nomination.
+He then adapted the Disney film The Little Mermaid for the Broadway musical, which opened in 2007.

 In 2009, he was commissioned by the La Jolla Playhouse to adapt and direct Creditors by August Strindberg.
 In another La Jolla commission, he wrote the book for the musical Hands on a Hardbody, with the score by Amanda Green and Trey Anastasio.
 The musical had a brief run on Broadway in March and April 2013 after premiering at the La Jolla Playhouse in 2012.
+As an ardent supporter for writers' rights in the theatre industry, he is a member of the Dramatists Guild of America and was formerly the elected president of the non-profit organization, succeeded in 2021 by Amanda Green (the first woman to hold the role in the Guild's history).
+Wright also serves on the board of New York Theatre Workshop.
+He serves on the boards of Yaddo and New York Theatre Workshop.
+He is a recipient of the William L. Bradley Fellowship at Yale University, the Charles MacArthur Fellowship at the Eugene O'Neill Theater Center, an HBO Fellowship in playwriting and the Alfred Hodder Fellowship at Princeton University.
+In 2010 he was named a United States Artists Fellow.

-He wrote the book for a musical, War Paint, about Helena Rubinstein and Elizabeth Arden.
+He wrote the book for the musical, War Paint, about Helena Rubinstein and Elizabeth Arden.
 The music is by Scott Frankel and the lyrics by Michael Korie.
 War Paint premiered at the Goodman Theatre, Chicago, from June 28 to August 14, 2016, with stars Patti LuPone as Helena Rubinstein and Christine Ebersole as Elizabeth Arden.
 It ran on Broadway in 2017.
-The musical received four Tony Award nominations for Ebersole, LuPone, for its set design and costume design.
+The musical received four Tony Award nominations for Ebersole, LuPone, set design, and costume design.

+2021–present: Good Night, Oscar

 For television, Wright worked on four pilots for producer Norman Lear and teleplays for Hallmark Entertainment and HBO.
 In film, Wright’s credits include screenplays for Fine Line Features, Fox Searchlight, and DreamWorks SKG.

-As an ardent supporter for writers' rights in the theatre industry, he is a member of the Dramatists Guild of America and was formerly the elected president of the non-profit organization, succeeded in 2021 by Amanda Green (the first woman to hold the role in the Guild's history).
-Wright also serves on the board of New York Theatre Workshop.

-He is a recipient of the William L. Bradley Fellowship at Yale University, the Charles MacArthur Fellowship at the Eugene O'Neill Theater Center, an HBO Fellowship in playwriting and the Alfred Hodder Fellowship at Princeton University.
-In 2010 he was named a United States Artists Fellow.
+He wrote screenplay for the upcoming courtroom drama The Burial (2023) directed by Maggie Betts starring Jamie Foxx and Tommy Lee Jones.
+Also in 2023, Doug wrote the play Good Night, Oscar a drama centered around pianist and actor Oscar Levant's appearance on The Tonight Show with Jack Paar.
+The play starred Sean Hayes and premiered at the Goodman Theatre in Chicago before making its transfer to Broadway.
+The production earned three Tony Award nominations for Best Actor in a Play (Hayes), Best Scenic Design of a Play and Best Costume Design of a Play.